Spanish subject pronouns, direct and indirect pronouns

 Spanish Subject pronouns

-Subject pronouns in Spanish, known as “pronombres personales” or “pronombres de sujeto,” are words used to replace or represent the subject of a sentence.
+Subject pronouns in Spanish, known as "pronombres personales" or "pronombres de sujeto," are words used to replace or represent the subject of a sentence.
 They help avoid redundancy and make sentences flow more smoothly.
 In Spanish, subject pronouns are used less frequently than in English because the verb endings often indicate the subject.
 However, they are still important for clarity and emphasis.
-Here are the Spanish subject pronouns:
+Here are the Spanish subject pronouns:- Yo - I

 - Tú - You (informal singular)